DavyMarquez/DavyMarquez.github.io/index.md

 ## Non-real Time Renderer

 This is a little non-real time renderer implemeted while at University using both path-tracing and photon-mapping techniques.
-Apart from implementing different geometries and materials, it also implement participating isotropic media.
+Apart from implementing different geometries and materials, it also implements participating isotropic media.
+I really enjoyed this project and it helped me a lot in the understanding of 3D mathematics and physically-based image rendering.

+Here are some renders using this project.

 [Here](https://github.com/victorciko2/graphic) is the repository where all the source code is stored.